-I will begin with one simple question – How someone define the term friendship?
+I will begin with one simple question – How does someone define the term friendship?

-The most common types of people that find it easier to develop a friendship online are the teens.
+The most common types of people that find it easier to develop a friendship online are the teens and students in primary schools.
 According to a lot of studies, teenagers claim that after meeting someone once in real life afterward they proceed with the communication online before meeting again.
 With this strategy, they avoid things from getting awkward and intense and speed up the normal process with a superficial bond at first.

 Social Media friends